openknowledge/kafka-api-showcase/README.md

 # Kafka Showcase

 This is a showcase demonstrating different ways to connect and communicate with Apache Kafka.
-It contains sample Java Enterprise based message producer and consumer applications using [Microprofile Reactive Messaging](https://microprofile.io/project/eclipse/microprofile-reactive-messaging), JMS or [Kafka Streams](https://kafka.apache.org/documentation/streams/) to send or receive messages from the Kafka broker.
+It contains sample Java Enterprise based message producer and consumer applications using [Microprofile Reactive Messaging](https://microprofile.io/project/eclipse/microprofile-reactive-messaging), Kafka Resource Adapter or Kafka Core APIS like [Kafka Streams](https://kafka.apache.org/documentation/streams/) to send or receive messages from the Kafka broker.

 Software requirements to run the samples are `maven`, `openjdk-1.8` (or any other 1.8 JDK) and `docker`.